Marriage is not always forever.

 First, there’s an impact on when an immigrant can apply for citizenship,

 If you’re still married to a U.S. citizen, you could apply to naturalize within three years of the grant of the permanent residency card.
-However, if you’re no longer married, an immigrant spouse has to wait until the fifth anniversary of being granted permanent residence status.
+But when no longer in a marital relationship with the former companion, a husband or wife spouse must wait until the fifth anniversary of being granted lawful status.

-The extra two years to file for naturalization is usually a minor inconvenience – but during the two extra years of waiting of waiting, an issue impacting your green card status could arise.
+The extra two years to file for naturalization is usually a minor inconvenience – but during the two extra years of waiting of waiting, an issue jeopardizing your ability to remain in the country could arise.

 The most ominous possibility is commission of a criminal offense in the period between permanent residence and citizenship.